peterjunpark/gpu-cluster-networking/docs/index.rst

 Refer to the relevant networking guides for step-by-step instructions on validating network configurations in single-node and multi-node environments.
-These guides cover system settings, device configurations, networking tools, and performance tests to ensure AMD Instinct™-powered GPU clusters achieve optimal speeds and bandwidth during operation.
+These guides cover system settings, device configurations, networking tools, and performance tests to ensure AMD Instinct™-powered GPU-enabled clusters achieve optimal speed and bandwidth during operation.

 .. grid:: 2
    :gutter: 3